yudai-nkt/cloudflare-pages-etude/README.md

 # cloudflare-pages-etude

-Minimal repro for a question in Discord.
+~Minimal repro for a question in Discord.~
+Solved and see cloudflare/cloudflare-docs#7240.

 ## Development setup